-- Attend a Parent Info Session at the beginning of the year (September) - Attend mandatory pre-travel meetings (February/March) - Attend one team activity during the year prior to competition (fundraiser, community service, demonstration, etc.) - Attend at least one of the following "competition" events in the Rochester area: Ruckus (October), FLL Qualifier (mid-November), Rally (mid-February), or Finger Lakes Regional at RIT (March) - Provide at least one meal during build season (see section 3.1.9 below)
+- Attend a Parent Info Session at the beginning of the year (September) - Attend mandatory pre-travel meetings (February/March) - Provide at least one meal during build season (see section 3.2.10 below)

-Section 4.2 details more fun ways that parents can be involved with the team and help out!
+Section 4.2 details more fun ways that parents can be involved with the team and help!

-3.1.9 Family Brings A Meal
+3.2.10.
+Family Provides a Meal

-Every family is asked to bring at least one meal during the build season.
-There will be approximately 45 meals needed during build season.
+Every family is asked to provide at least one meal during the build season.
+There will be approximately 50 meals needed during build season.
 Mentors and students work very hard during this time, and it is important for them to be well nourished.
 The mentors are providing their time and expertise on a volunteer basis - they are not paid!
 A tasty meal is a wonderful "thank you" for the effort they put in.